Virtual065/SparxMaths-EzBookWorkCheck/README.md

 Once you have closed the terminal you will not be able to go back and re use it to re add

+If you cannot open the file download "run.bat" and have it stored in the same foler and run the .bat file

 ### 🆘 **Do not close the terminal using alt f4 or the x in the top left. you have to type quit for it to save.** 🆘